 Create a web function in the Function Compute 3.0 console.
 For more information, see Create a web function.

-By default, an HTTP trigger is created for the web function.
-Copy the internal network endpoint for later use.
+An HTTP trigger is created for the web function by default.
+Copy the internal network endpoint for use in Step 2.

 Step 2: Create a backend service

-1. Log on to the API Gateway console, select a region, and in the left navigation pane, choose Manage APIs > Backend Services.
+Log on to the API Gateway console, select a region, and in the left navigation pane, choose Manage APIs > Backend Services.
 In the upper-right corner, click Create Backend Service.
-Configure the following information and click Confirm.
+Configure the required information and click Confirm.

-2. On the Backend Service page, click the backend service that you just created to go to the backend service definition page.
+On the Backend Services page, click the backend service you just created.
 Click the Production tab.
-In the Basic Information section, click Create.
-Enter the internal network endpoint of the trigger for the web function that you created in Step 1 and then click Publish.
+In the Basic Information section, click Create, enter the internal network endpoint of the web function's HTTP trigger, and then click Publish.

 Step 3: Create and publish an API